 Therefore, 22 Pa.
 Code Chapter 4 graduation requirements for course completion, grades, and demonstration of proficiency as determined by the school district, charter school, cyber school, or AVTS, are applicable.
-(It is important to note that students must continue to take the Keystone Exams during this pause since the Keystone Exams are the statewide assessment for federal accountability.)
+(It is important to note that students are still required to take the Keystone Exams for federal accountability.)